 - Different brands of phenylephrine orally disintegrating strips may have different dosing instructions for CHILDREN.
 Follow the dosing instructions on the package labeling.
 If your doctor has given you instructions, follow those.
 If you are unsure of the dose to give a child, check with your doctor or pharmacist.

 - Phenylephrine orally disintegrating strips should be used with extreme caution in CHILDREN younger than 2 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using phenylephrine orally disintegrating strips while you are pregnant.
-Phenylephrine orally disintegrating strips is found in breast milk.
+Phenylephrine orally disintegrating strips are found in breast milk.
 Do not breast-feed while taking phenylephrine orally disintegrating strips.

 Possible side effects of phenylephrine orally disintegrating strips: